 Don’t start by going in every direction.
 Choose what corresponds to you the most.
 Be honest with yourself and don’t overestimate or, in contrast, undervalue your skills.
 Be conscious of your level as a musician.

-So improvise, compose music pieces, play songs, and create new melodies as the mood arises.
+So improvise and compose music pieces, play songs, and create new melodies as the mood arises.
 When you learn the basics it will be easier to let go of them.
 The amplifier and the pickups on your electric guitar will do the rest.

 And before all else, have fun!